Festival Academy Budapest 2017, Day 2

 Artists & Performance

-Both pianists in this performance we heard previously: Shai Wosner (*1976) had accompanied Ildikó Komlósi in the Brahms Lieder the day before, and József Balog (*1979), who had done the accompaniment of Kodály’s song cycle “Énekszó” in this concert, for the same singer.
+Both pianists in this performance we heard previously in this year’s Festival Academy Budapest: Shai Wosner (*1976) had accompanied Ildikó Komlósi in the Brahms Lieder the day before, and József Balog (*1979), who had done the accompaniment of Kodály’s song cycle “Énekszó” in this concert, for the same singer.

 Technically, these pieces present no major challenges.
 Shai Wosner (secondo) and József Balog (primo) offered a very atmospheric and sensitive interpretation: